tatianegercina/FinTech/01-Lesson-Plans/05-APIs/Supplemental/AlpacaMarkets_Installation-Guide.md

-# Alpaca Markets (python-sdk) Installation Guide
+# Alpaca Markets (python-sdk) and Quandl Installation Guide

-This guide serves as a step by step process for setting up and validating the `Alpaca Markets trade API` Python SDK.
+This guide serves as a step by step process for setting up and validating the `Alpaca Markets trade API` Python SDK and the Quandl API.
 Without this library, class activities and code will not be able to extract historical stock data and therefore, will not be able to be completed.

 All packages should be installed into the `alpacaenv` virtual environment.
 If you have not already created an `alpacaenv` virtual environment you can do so by typing the following commands in your terminal: